Welcome back and buckle up! In this lesson, we are going to implement a 3D triangle mesh rasterizer.

 Deferred Shading

-Triangle rasterization computes which geometry elements (triangles in our case) intersect the view direction associated with each pixel in an image.
-The view direction a pixel is often called a camera ray, or primary ray.
+Rasterization computes which geometry elements (triangles in this case) intersect the rays associated with each pixel in an image (often called primary or camera rays).
+Rays are defined by an origin and a direction vector in 3D space.
 Rasterization also determines how triangles occlude one another when multiple triangles are intersected by a primary ray (a process called Z-buffering).
 However, this alone is not sufficient to render a final image.
 It still remains to determine the color of each pixel (a process called shading).
 In regular rendering applications, shading and rasterization computation can be performed at different times throughout the pipeline, typically optimized for performance.
-In differentiable rendering applications, shading almost always takes place after rasterization using an approach called deferred shading.
+In differentiable rendering applications, shading often takes place after rasterization using an approach called deferred shading.

 In a deferred shading approach, the rasterization process outputs image buffers that contain information related to triangle coverage and occlusion.
 Subsequent processing stages then compute additional buffers, called G-buffers, containing information related to geometry and texture.
 Finally, a shading computation is performed that uses the G-buffers to compute a final color at each pixel.
 Therefore, when implementing a differentiable rasterizer, we must output buffers that provide sufficient information to support downstream shading operations.
 We must also ensure that gradients on relevant buffers can be backpropagated to the inputs of the rasterizer.